 This could be mitigated through understanding organizational requirements throughout the vertical and taking steps to implement them.

 Information Distortion across team verticals

-As integrated information management is the chief objective of a CRM platform, this could lead to unfavorable assumptions, fairly quickly.
+As integrated information management is the chief objective of a CRM platform, this could lead to unfavourable assumptions, fairly quickly.